jgiron42/alientest_philosopher/README.md

 - bash one.sh
 - bash valgrind.sh
-with the same args as if you were executing one of your philosophers + the nb of the philo you want to test as the first arg ex : "bash one.sh 1 2 10 5 5" (launches ./philo_one 2 10 5 5)
+with the same args as if you were executing one of your philosophers + the nb of the philo you want to test as the first arg ex : "bash one.sh 1 2 10 5 5" (launches ./philo 2 10 5 5)

+To run the test for all the philo add "all" to the arguments.
-To run only test.sh on only one philosopher, add the philosopher's nb in args. ex : 'bash test.sh 2' -> runs the script only for philo_two
+To run only test.sh for philo_bonus add "bonus" to the arguments.

 To run only valgrind tests : 'bash leak_test.sh'
+To run the test for all the philo add "all" to the arguments.
-To run only leak_test.sh on only one philosopher, add the philosopher's nb in args. ex : 'bash leak_test.sh 2' -> runs the script only for philo_two
+To run only leak_test.sh for philo_bonus add "bonus" to the arguments.